ember-cli-deploy/ember-cli-deploy/rfc/002-ephemeral-plugins.md

 1. Contains a `name` property and;
 2. Contains a function, called `createDeployPlugin`, that itself returns an object that contains one or more implemented deploy hooks.

 We should provide a place in the `config/deploy.js` file whereby the user can also define plugins.
-The property could be something like `pipeline.inlinePlugins`:
+The property could be something like `pipeline.inlinePlugins`.

+In it's simplest form, an inline plugin could be defined as an object like so:

 ```js
 module.exports = function(deployTarget) {